AxonIQ/console-framework-client/README.md

   - Occurs upon user request
   - Disabled by default

-If you are concerned about the message data being sent to AxonIQ, please contact us at, disabling the DLQ functionality will prevent that in all cases.
+If you are concerned about the message data being sent to AxonIQ, disabling the DLQ functionality will prevent that in all cases.

 ## How to Release